TereseMihalcin/Athleteportal-IOSapp/README.md

-#The IOS version of the Athlete Portal/Athletic Scheduling App
+# The IOS version of the Athlete Portal/Athletic Scheduling App

-I participated in the frontend development and design of this project.
-It is important to note that i primarily worked on the file
+## NOTE: I primarily worked on the ScheduleFormView.swift and the SportSelectView.swift files

+I developed the Frontend views of this app, using SwiftUI and Xcode